awcodes/filament-curator/README.md

 > This package currently does not work with Spatie Media Library.

-A port of the Statamic Bard field for Filament Admin/Forms.
+A media picker plugin for Filament Admin.

 Please star these awesome repos and/or sponsors all of these peoples hard work: